celestiaorg/docs/docs/learn/submit-data.md

 > works in the Cosmos-SDK this is not always the case.
 Notably, if we use a
 > vesting account or the `feegrant` modules, then these static costs change.

-The "fixed cost" is an approximation of the gas consumed by operations outside the function `GasToConsume` (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000 gas.
+The fixed cost is an approximation of the gas consumed by operations outside the function `GasToConsume` (for example, signature verification, tx size, read access to accounts), which has a default value of 65,000 gas.